Fatigue (material): Predicting fatigue life

 The American Society for Testing and Materials defines fatigue life, Nf, as the number of stress cycles of a specified character that a specimen sustains before failure of a specified nature occurs.
-For some materials, notably steel and titanium, there is a theoretical value for stress amplitude below which the material will not fail for any number of cycles, called a fatigue limit or endurance limit.
-However, in practice, several bodies of work done at greater numbers of cycles suggest that fatigue limits do not exist for any metals.
+For some materials, like steel and titanium, there is a theoretical value for stress amplitude below which the material will not fail for any number of cycles, called a fatigue limit or endurance limit.
+In practice, several bodies of work done at greater numbers of cycles suggest that fatigue limits do not exist for any metals.

 Engineers have used a number of methods to determine the fatigue life of a material: